mchendrickson/doodleTrainer/README.md

 ## Prerequisites

 Must be on a Windows-based operating system.
 Python3 is necessary for this to work.
+Python 3.11 was used to compile and test the program, but any Python version past this or the latest should work just fine.

 - [Python](https://www.python.org/downloads/)